izumrudik/compile/README.md

 - [x] magic methods `__init__` and `__subscript__`
 - [ ] ditch putd, puts and others in favor of `` syntax
 - [ ] add +=,|> and other syntactic sugar
+- [ ] remove unsaveable types with special nodes, like VariableSave and Save
 - [ ] extension for vscode
 ## type checker
 ---
 checks everything.
-there is scoping: variables from inner scope are not accesible from outer scope
+there is scoping: variables from inner scope are not accessible from outer scope

 existing types are:
-1. `void`                            - void, 1 value (usualy optimized out)
+1. `void`                            - void, 1 value (usually optimized out)
 1. `int`                             - integer (64 bits)
 1. `char`                            - byte or character (8 bits)
 1. `short`                           - half of integer (32 bits)